Dax Shepard Talks Empowering Women in Hollywood and Raising Confident Daughters

 Dax Shepard shared his advice for creating a better industry—and world overall—for the next generation.

-"Well, I think, obviously, the more roles that women have where they're creating policy—whether that's the work environment or how we're communicating, any of those things—the more empowered women are, the better off we all are," the CHIPS star said at the Charmin Restrooms event in New York.
+"Well, I think, obviously, the more roles that women have where they're creating policy—whether that's the work environment or, you know, how we're communicating, any of those things—I think the more empowered women are, the better off we all are," the CHIPS star said at the Charmin Restrooms event in New York.

 The actor tries to empower his own daughters Delta, 2, and Lincoln, 4, and build up their self-esteem.